fisermichal/new-project/README.md

 ### About Website

 I found a design and I wanted to improve my skills on it.
-What I want to learn on my next project is to:
+What I want to improve on my next project is to:

 - write more **clean code**

-- give a **better structure** to whole project
+- give a **better structure** of whole project

 - use more **JavaScript (ES6)** which I'm still learning.